• Speedy delivery

 Ultimately, it all depends on the distance between the magnet and the knife.
 We recommend a maximum distance of 3 mm (0.118 inches) between the magnet and the knife.
 Usually one (1) magnet per knife should be sufficient, but it is also possible to build up your knife rail with two (2) magnets above each other in a vertical line.
 So, no need to worry about securing your heavy chef’s knives and worrying about hanging problems, simply add two fixed contact points per knife.

-Make your own knife rail with magnets
+Make your own knife rack with magnets

 You can make a magnetic knife rack from a piece of wood, but it can also be cork, tiles, or plastic.
 The concept is the same, and a good tip is that there should be as little space between the magnet and the knife as possible.
 This means that if you have the option of embedding your magnets just like on the test tree shown in the video, you increase the “control” of the magnets and save on your project cost.